EndPointCorp/end-point-blog/2021/03/09/spatial-queries-with-mysql.html.md

 MySQL is one of the most widely used open-source relational databases.
 Most PHP websites rely on MySQL for persisting their information, which makes it one of the [top three most popular databases along with Oracle and SQL Server](https://towardsdatascience.com/top-10-databases-to-use-in-2021-d7e6a85402ba).

 But one of the aspects that is not that well-known is that the engine supports working with spatial data, allowing to save different shapes (points, lines, polygons) and query information based on intersections, distances, or overlaps.
+This capability was included in MySQL long time ago, but it became easier to use since version 5.6, when the distance and point intersection functions were added.

-This can be useful for many needs, including:
+Using spatial data can be useful for many needs, including:

 - Searching for places based on lat/long coordinates
 - Displaying information and areas as layers on maps